MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-manage-forms.md

 The fields in the *Contact* section update only the corresponding contact attributes.
 The fields in the *Lead* section update only the corresponding lead attributes.
 If you want the field to update both lead and contact attributes, use a field from the *Lead & Contact* section.
 If the *Lead & Contact* section is empty, you have to [define attribute mapping](real-time-marketing-form-global-settings.md#lead-contact-mapping).

+Once the form using audience *lead & contact* is submitted, there are two interactions emitted: one for contact and one for lead.
+Therefore, you can see the form submission on both lead timeline and contact timeline.
+While creating a new journey using *Marketing form submitted* trigger, you are asked to select if the journey is executed for a lead or for a contact.

 ## Form settings

 Form settings allow you to configure advanced properties of your form and define what happens after the form submission.